 This course provides a comprehensive study of filial therapy.
 Students develop advanced child-centered play therapy skills and learn how to work with a child’s system to facilitate relational and systemic change by conducting Child Parent Relationship Therapy with parents under supervision of the instructor.
 Ethical, cultural, and clinical issues in parent-child play therapy are examined.

 As one of the requirements to be certified as a Registered Play Therapist, APT requires 150 clock hours of play therapy specific coursework or training.
 (For more detailed information on becoming RPT, please visit the APT website for the RPT & RPT-S credentials.)
-The aforementioned graduate-level play therapy courses at NJCU will be counted as 67.5 hours respectively toward the requirements.
-(Therefore, if you take both COUN 642 and COUN 644, you will complete 135 out of 150 hours of the play therapy specific course work requirement.)
+The aforementioned graduate-level play therapy courses at NJCU will be most likely counted toward the coursework requirements.
+Those two courses are aligned with the contents that APT requires.
+However, APT alone holds the right to accept or deny any continuing education training at its discretion.

 - Play Therapy Internship (for clinicians currently seeking RPT)